“Should I rent or buy a condo?”

 We hope that all these information can help you find a condo to buy in Bangkok.

 In case you want to start soon, check out Keller Henson.
-They have a lot of condo units for sale there. hey can also give you useful advice on which condo to buy based on your budget and requirements.
+They have a lot of condo units for sale there and can also give you useful advice on which condo to buy based on your budget and requirements.